 Political relations between Algeria and Germany are good.
 Even in the 1990s, when Algeria was struck by a wave of Islamist terrorist attacks, Germany maintained diplomatic contacts with the country.
 In 2001, President Abdelaziz Bouteflika became the first Algerian president to pay an official visit to Germany.
 He visited Berlin again in December 2010.
 The visit by then Federal President Horst Köhler in November 2007 was the first state visit to Algeria by a German President.
-Federal Chancellor Angela Merkel visited Algeria in July 2008.
-In January 2016, Algerian Prime Minister Abdelmalek Sellal held talks in Berlin with Federal Chancellor Merkel, then Federal President Joachim Gauck and German Bundestag President Norbert Lammert.
-Interior Minister Thomas de Maizière and Economic Cooperation and Development Minister Gerd Müller travelled to Algeria later that same year.
+Federal Chancellor Angela Merkel visited Algeria in July 2008 and again in September 2018.
+On 20 March 2019, Algerian Deputy Prime Minister and Foreign Minister Ramtane Lamamra met Foreign Minister Heiko Maas in Berlin.

-Algeria’s economy is largely state-controlled and dominated by the energy sector.
-Some 94 percent of the country’s export revenue comes from the oil and gas sectors, which account for 27 percent of gross domestic product.
+Algeria’s economy is largely state-controlled and is dominated by the energy sector.
+93 percent of the country’s export revenue comes from the oil and gas sectors, which account for 27 percent of gross domestic product.
 The fall in the price of oil is expected to result in a prolonged current account deficit.
-Official figures put unemployment at around 10 percent and youth unemployment at roughly 26 percent.
+Official figures put unemployment at 11.7 percent; over a quarter of under-25s are without work.
 The Algerian Government is seeking to diversify the country’s economy.

-The main suppliers of Algerian imports are China, France, Italy and Spain, with Germany in fifth place.
+The main suppliers of Algerian imports are China, France and Spain, with Germany in fourth place.

-Germany’s main exports to Algeria are machinery, motor vehicles and vehicle parts, as well as chemical products.
+Germany’s principal exports to Algeria are machinery, motor vehicles and vehicle parts, as well as chemical products.
 Its primary imports from Algeria are oil, chemical products and other raw materials.
-More than 200 German companies have operations in Algeria and together employ over 2000 people in the country.
-The German-Algerian Chamber of Industry and Commerce has some 800 members
+Over 200 German companies have operations in Algeria, together employing more than 2000 people in the country.
+The German-Algerian Chamber of Industry and Commerce has some 800 members.

 Germany and Algeria have concluded a number of bilateral agreements, such as the investment protection agreement of 2002 and the double taxation agreement of 2008.
-The two countries also have bilateral agreements on shipping and air transport.
+The two countries also have bilateral agreements on shipping and air transport, among other things.

 Culture and education

-Germany and Algeria are currently negotiating a bilateral cultural agreement, which aims to lay the groundwork for deeper cultural and academic cooperation between the two countries.
+Germany and Algeria are currently negotiating a bilateral cultural agreement, which is intended to provide the basis for deeper cultural and academic cooperation between the two countries.

 The Goethe-Institut in Algiers was established in 1963.
 It closed in 1994 but reopened in 2001.
 Its activities focus on language work, the demand for which continues to grow.

-A memorandum of understanding on academic cooperation between the DAAD and Algeria’s Ministry of Higher Education and Scientific Research was signed in March 2016.
-Since the 2008/09 winter semester, there has been a DAAD lector at the University of Oran and another at the University of Algiers 2.
-The DAAD is supporting, among other projects, the establishment and operation of the Pan African University Institute of Water and Energy Sciences (PAUWES) in Tlemcen.
+A memorandum of understanding on academic cooperation between the German Academic Exchange Service (DAAD) and Algeria’s Ministry of Higher Education and Scientific Research was signed in March 2016.
+Since the autumn of 2017, there has been a DAAD lector at the University of Algiers; it is intended to appoint another at the University of Oran.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) supports the Pan African University Institute of Water and Energy Sciences (PAUWES) in Tlemcen.

-In September 2014, an agreement was reached with Algeria on the admission of three Algerian schools to the worldwide network of partner schools under the Schools: Partners for the Future initiative (PASCH).
+In September 2014, Germany and Algeria reached agreement on the admission of three Algerian schools as new partners in the worldwide network under the Schools: Partners for the Future initiative (PASCH).
 Students from these schools were invited to attend a youth exchange course in Germany for the first time in summer 2015.
 In addition, German Rooms were set up at the PASCH schools and equipped with reading materials and media resources.